AmirRezaM75/note-learning-go/05-functions.md

 ### Multiple Return Values Are Multiple Values

 If you are familiar with Python, you might think that multiple return values are like Python functions returning a tuple that’s optionally destructured if the tuple’s values are assigned to multiple variables.
-Example 5-2 shows some sample code run in the Python interpreter.

 ```python
 def div(n,d):